 Was it Marketing falling short on lead volume?
 Or if the lead volume is there, was it the lead quality that was the problem?

-Or was it an issue with the Sales team?
+Or was it an issue with the sales team?
 Were they missing leads coming through the door?
 Were they abandoning leads too early?
-Or maybe it was due to mismanagement of deals that made it to pipeline?
+Or maybe it was due to mismanagement of deals that made it to the pipeline?

-When you miss your target, it could be any one of these issues plus about 1,000 more – but you can bet that Marketing will find a way to blame Sales, and Sales will find a way to blame Marketing.
+When you miss your business targets, it could be any of these issues plus about 1,000 more – but you can bet that Marketing will find a way to blame Sales, and Sales will find a way to blame Marketing.

 To bridge the gap between Sales and Marketing, many teams have a Sales Development Rep (SDR) team (sometimes referred to as a Business Development Rep (BDR) team.)

-At a high-level, an SDR team takes the leads your business is generating and attempts to turn them into a sales opportunity.
+At a high-level, an SDR team takes the leads your business generates and attempts to turn them into a sales opportunity.
+The marketing team plays a crucial role in generating and qualifying these leads for the SDR team to engage with.
 Depending on how your business is set up, the SDR team can report into either Marketing or Sales, but in either case, they are the bridge between the two teams and play a crucial part in keeping them aligned.

-5 SDR activity metrics to align Sales and Marketing
+5 SDR activity metrics to align sales and marketing teams

 1. Pick-up rate